What is in this leaflet

 - terfenadine and astemizole, medicines used to treat symptoms of allergic reaction

-- phentermine, a medicines used to assist weight loss
+- phentermine, a medicine used to assist weight loss

 - theophylline, a medicine used to treat breathing conditions such as asthma